davidzhangbj/langgraph-checkpoint-mysql/README.md

 - aiomysql
 - asyncmy

-You should use OB version that support JSON type.
+You should use oceanbase version that support JSON type.

 langgraph-checkpoint-oceanbase has been uploaded to PyPI.
 You can install it using
 `pip install langgraph-checkpoint-oceanbase`
 ## Usage
-### Initialize the database
+### Initialize The Database
 ```python
 from langgraph.checkpoint.mysql.pymysql import PyMySQLSaver
 DB_URI = "mysql://username:password@ip:port/database"